Philippines Songs

-American singer-songwriter Taylor Swift had the most chart entries in Billboard Philippines Songs, with 72 songs.
+American singer-songwriter Taylor Swift had the most chart entries as well as the most number-ones on the Philippines Songs chart.

 Philippines Songs was a music record chart in the Philippines, compiled by Billboard since February 2022.
 Updated every Tuesday on Billboards website, the chart was announced on February 14, 2022 as part of Billboards Hits of the World chart collection, ranking the top 25 songs weekly in more than 40 countries around the globe.
 This was the first local Billboard chart in the Philippines since the discontinuation of the Philippine Hot 100 and four other charts after Billboard Philippines halted its operation for an undisclosed reason on January 15, 2018.

 The first number-one song on the chart was "Pano" by Zack Tabudlo on the issue dated February 19, 2022.

 "Mahika" by Adie and Janine Berdin was the longest-running song on the chart with 72 weeks, ending its run on December 16, 2023.
-Taylor Swift was the artist with the most entries overall, having 72 songs charted by the week dated May 4, 2024.
+Taylor Swift was the artist with the most chart entries overall, and most number-ones on the chart by the week dated May 4, 2024.

 The magazine published the last issue of the chart on June 18, 2024, for the week of June 29, with Maki's "Dilaw" as the number-one song.
 On July 1, Billboard Philippines discontinued the chart in preparation for the relaunch of the Philippines Hot 100 chart and the introduction of the new Top Philippine Songs chart.
-The two new charts begin on July 3, with rankings updated every Wednesday.
+The two new charts began on July 3, with rankings updated every Wednesday.

 Methodology

-The chart tracks songs' performance from Friday to Thursday.
-Chart rankings are based on digital downloads from full-service digital music retailers (sales from direct-to-consumer sites such as an individual artist's store are excluded) and online streaming occurring in the Philippines during the tracking period.
-All data are provided by Luminate Data, formerly MRC Data.
+The chart tracked the performances of songs from Friday to Thursday.
+Chart rankings were based on digital downloads from full-service digital music retailers (sales from direct-to-consumer sites such as an individual artist's store are excluded) and online streaming occurring in the Philippines during the tracking period.
+All data was provided by Luminate Data, formerly MRC Data.

 List of number-one songs

 Zack Tabudlo's "Pano" was the first song to debut at number one and became the longest-running single on the chart with eleven weeks.

-Janine Berdin was the first Filipina singer to reach #1 with "Mahika".
+Janine Berdin was the first Filipino singer to reach No. 1 with "Mahika".
 In collaboration with Adie, the song was the first Filipino duet on top.